Megrmdir/fenix-ai/README.md

 - Share your modifications

 **You must:**
-- Give appropriate credit to Tetra
+- Give appropriate credit to Tetra[DEVD]
 - Indicate if you made changes
 - Use the same license for any derivative works
 - **NOT use this project for commercial purposes**